 1. Lunches are eaten in the field.

-Thank goodness for autoSteer in tractors and combines.
+Thank goodness for AutoSteer in tractors and combines.
 Autosteer is a mechanism that automatically steers the combine/tractor.
 I can literally eat, with both hands, while the combine/tractor continues to operate.
 And, believe me, I have eaten many meals this way.
-Multi-tasking at it’s finest.
+Multi-tasking at its finest.
 And if you have lunch delivered to you, it’s eaten right in the field.
-So you might be sitting on a pickup tailgate or somewhere semi-soft on the ground.
+So you might be sitting on a pickup tailgate or somewhere semi-soft on the ground eating your lunch.
 Farmers really do love harvest meals – just a nice little “pick me up and” one less meal to prepare.
 Trust me, it’s the little things.

 2. The smells, sights and sounds of harvest.

 Another “sight of harvest” is the evidence of how farmers feed wildlife–more specifically deer.
 Here is a picture of our cornfield as we harvested corn.
-There definitely was some kind of party going on here.
-And they probably invited the neighbors!
+There definitely was some kind of party going on here znd they probably invited the neighbors!

 3. Housework during harvest?